Submodule codes as spherical codes in buildings: Counting elements of balls

 \section{Counting elements of balls}

 This section is meant to add to the understanding of balls of modules, resp.\ balls in buildings in terms of their elements' count.
-The results of this section are self contained and do not explicitly extend results from previous sections.
+The results of this section are self contained and do not explicitly extend results from previous sections though they call for some new observations and questions; cf.\ \cref{rmk:asymptotics,rmk:sphere-pack-bounds}.

 We work here under the assumption of \cref{sec:notation+}, though we do not necesarily assume that the residue field of $K$ is finite.
 We leverage on results from \cite{Voll10}, in particular its Section~3, to give a polynomial counting the lattice classes in the ball $\B_r$.
 More precisely, we define $b^{(d)}_r(X)\in\Z[X]$ such that, if $q=\lvert \Ocal_K/\mathfrak{m}_K \rvert $ is finite, then $\lvert \B_r \rvert =b^{(d)}_r(q)$.
 We do so by writing $b^{(d)}_r(X)=\sum_{\varepsilon\in\mathcal{E}_r^{(d)}}b_{\varepsilon}(X)$ where, contrarily to what is done in \cref{sec:permutation}, here $\mathcal{E}_r^{(d)}$ parametrizes the elementary divisor types of lattices $\pi^r\Ocal_K^d\subset L\subseteq \Ocal_K^d$ up to homothety.
 The role of the polynomial $b_{\varepsilon}$ will be to count all lattice classes with the same elementary divisors.
 We fix $\varepsilon\in\mathcal{E}_r^{(d)}$ and proceed to define $b_{\varepsilon}(X)$.
 For this, write $\ell=-1+\lvert \{\varepsilon_1,\ldots,\varepsilon_{d}\} \rvert \geq 0$ and $\{\varepsilon_1,\ldots,\varepsilon_{d}\}=\{\tilde{\varepsilon}_1>\ldots >\tilde{\varepsilon}_{\ell+1}=0\}$.
 Now, for each $s\in\{1,\ldots, \ell\}$, define